5 Map and Compass Skills Every Outdoorsman Should Master

 In the movie Pirates of the Caribbean, as you may remember, Johnny Depp’s character, Capt.
 Jack Sparrow, navigates with a magic compass whose needle points toward the object of the heart’s desire.
 Orienteering differs in that a topo map has contour lines in place of the galaxy imprinted on Sparrow’s compass, and the needle on a compass points to the magnetic pole of Earth.
 These tools can still lead you to the object of your heart’s desire—be that a lake teeming with brook trout or base camp after a day of tracking elk.
 But to harness the true magic of orienteering, you’ll have to master the skills here.

-1. Decipher a Baseplate Compass
+1. Learn How to Decipher a Baseplate Compass

 For orienteering, you need a baseplate compass, consisting of a rotating compass housing mounted on a flat, transparent base.
 If you don’t have a baseplate compass, buy one before reading further.
 Orienteering can sound complex, but by placing your own compass over the map illustrations and following these instructions, you’ll discover that it’s actually quite simple—and fun.